clanfear/SOC321/docs/syllabus.md

 ## Course Outline

-This course outline is preliminary and based on a schedule with one or two lectures and a lab each week.
-All lab content builds continuously on the previous week, so the primary topic is introduced in the context of---and using---prior material.
+> This course outline is preliminary and based on a schedule with two lectures and a
+> lab each week.
+Lectures will cover both statistical topics and topics in R programming.
+> Labs will be used to apply concepts from both in a collaborative environment using
+> a mix of live coding, student-directed questions, and structured exercises.

 | Week |     Statistical Topic     |        R Topic         | Reading |
 |:----:|:-------------------------:|:----------------------:|:-------:|